sassoftware/sasviya-rshiny/README.md

 Clone this repo to your machine.

-Edit the hostname / port / username / password on line 23 to match your CAS engine.
+Edit the hostname / port / username / password in the [app.R](app.R) script's server code.

 ### Running